isomerpages/moe-khengchengsch/_departments/Character & Citizenship (CCE)/Sexuality Education.md

   mso-element-frame-hspace:9.0pt;mso-element-wrap:around;mso-element-anchor-vertical:
   page;mso-element-anchor-horizontal:margin;mso-element-top:84.3pt;mso-height-rule:
   exactly" class="MsoNormal"><span style="font-size:12.0pt;font-family:&quot;Arial&quot;,sans-serif;
-  mso-fareast-font-family:&quot;Times New Roman&quot;">This lesson is conducted separately for boys and girls in different classrooms, so that the students will feel more comfortable during the discussions.</span></p></td></tr></tbody></table><br>
+  mso-fareast-font-family:&quot;Times New Roman&quot;">This lesson is conducted separately for boys and girls in different classrooms, so that the students will feel more comfortable during the discussions.</span></p></td></tr></tbody></table>

 </span></span></span></li><li>Parents may opt their children out of Sexuality Education lessons, and/or supplementary Sexuality Education programmes by MOE-approved external providers.
 </li><li>Parents who wish to opt their children out of the Sexuality Education lessons need to complete an opt-out form.
-This form will be distributed to parents at the start of the year and is also downloadable <a style="box-sizing: border-box; background-color: transparent; cursor: pointer; transition: all 0.25s ease-in-out 0s; color: rgb(128, 56, 61);" rel="noopener noreferrer" target="_blank" href="https://form.gov.sg/63d37fa8e2862f0011d3471b">HERE</a>.
+This form will be distributed to parents at the start of the year and is also downloadable <a href="https://form.gov.sg/63d37fa8e2862f0011d3471b" target="_blank" rel="noopener noreferrer" style="box-sizing: border-box; background-color: transparent; cursor: pointer; transition: all 0.25s ease-in-out 0s; color: rgb(128, 56, 61);">HERE</a>.
 The completed opt-out form is to be submitted by 28/02/2023.
 </li><li>Parents can contact the school at jacqueline_anthony@moe.edu.sg for discussion or to seek clarification about the school’s Sexuality Education programme.</li></span></ol></span>